Mhjba/Python/0x0C-python-almost_a_circle/README.md

 [140268695529232] [Square] (5) 0/0 - 5
 [140268695529176] [Square] (6) 9/1 - 7
 guillaume@ubuntu:~/$
-Repo:

-GitHub repository: alx-higher_level_programming
-Directory: 0x0C-python-almost_a_circle
-File: models/

 21. Let's draw it
-#advanced

 Update the class Base by adding the static method def draw(list_rectangles, list_squares): that opens a window and draws all the Rectangles and Squares:

 You must use the Turtle graphics module
 To install it: sudo apt-get install python3-tk
-To make the GUI available outside your vagrant machine, add this line in your Vagrantfile: config.ssh.forward_x11 = true No constraints for color, shape etc… be creative! guillaume@ubuntu:~/$ cat 101-main.py
+To make the GUI available outside your vagrant machine, add this line in your Vagrantfile: config.ssh.forward_x11 = true
+No constraints for color, shape etc… be creative! guillaume@ubuntu:~/$ cat 101-main.py
 #!/usr/bin/python3